anubhavsrivastava/theanubhav.com/_posts/2017-12-17-understanding-newTarget.md

 -   So, for one thing, finally enables us to detect whether a function was called as a constructor or not.

 But that's not its actual purpose.It is part of the way how ES6 classes are not only syntactic sugar, and how they allow us inheriting from builtin objects.
-When you call a class constructor via new X, the this value is not yet initialised - the object is not yet created when the constructor body is entered.
+When you call a class constructor via new X, the this value is not yet initialized - the object is not yet created when the constructor body is entered.
 It does get created by the super constructor during the super() call (which is necessary when internal slots are supposed to be created).
 Still, the instance should inherit from the .prototype of the originally called constructor, and that's where newTarget comes into the play.
 It does hold the "outermost" constructor that received the new call during super() invocations.
 You can follow it all the way down in the spec, but basically it always is the newTarget not the currently executed constructor that does get passed into the new.target.

 {% highlight javascript linenos %}
 function Parent(){